lauzingaretti/pSBVB/index.md

 source("/Additional_Functions/generate_vcf_from_gen.R")
 ```

-We created a function to transform genotypes into ‘vcf’ format.
+We created a function to transform genotypes into `vcf` format.
 To do that, a dataset with genotypes (data varying between 0 and ploidy level) and a map file containing the SNP’s physical coordinates are needed.
 We used genotypes from potato database (<https://figshare.com/articles/Supplemental_Material_for_Enciso-Rodriguez_et_al_2018/6262214>).
-Note that our function randomly generates the phases in the vcf file.
+Note that our function randomly generates the phases in the `vcf` file.
 In order to generate linkage disequilibrium, we used pSBVB parameters EXPAND\_BASEPOP and INDFIRST, which simultaneously exclude the initial individuals and generate a new set of founders.

 Furthermore, the `toy_potato/FilesGenerator.R` file have all the functions needed to create a Chip, pedigree, QTNs location files and run potato example.